-If you don’t want to deal with balancing diets at home, choosing to feed pre-balanced, commercially available raw food, is a great choice.
+According to Dr. Becker, if you don’t want to deal with balancing diets at home, choosing to feed pre-balanced, commercially available raw food, is a great choice.
 There are many small, amazing pet food companies now offering human-grade, organic, and free-range frozen foods that can be fed raw or gently cooked.
 A freeze-dried/dehydrated diet is also good (although less so than fresh).

 Human-grade canned food is a mid-range choice, but hard to find, followed by premium canned food.
 Dry foods, even higher-quality human-grade varieties, are less recommended because they are not biologically appropriate for dogs or cats.

 In the video below you can see my updated list of the best and worst foods to feed your pet.
 If you’re at all unclear about what’s healthy and what’s not for your pet, this is the video to watch.
 The basic goal is to choose foods that will most closely mimic your dog or cat’s carnivorous ancestral diet.

 Start by making even slight changes to your pet’s diet, for instance feeding him whole foods for treats.
 Berries and fresh cubed meats are an excellent choice.
 You can also offer small amounts — no more than one-eighth-inch square for a cat or small dog and a one-quarter-inch square for bigger dogs — of other fruits (melons and apples, for example), as well as raw cheese.

 Many cats enjoy bits of zucchini or cantaloupe.
 You can also try offering some sardines packed in water, free-range quail or rabbit meat to your cat.
 Other treat options for dogs include cubed liver or heart, fresh or frozen peas and raw almonds, cashews, and Brazil nuts (but NEVER macadamia nuts).